On the topology of polynomials with bounded integer coefficients: Final remarks and open questions

 \begin{itemize} \item For $m\in \N$ and a non-Pisot number $q\in (1, m+1)$, does the property \eqref{e-end} imply that $q$ must be a Salem number? \item Does Theorem \ref{thm-2.1} still hold without the assumption \eqref{e-2.1}? \end{itemize}

 {\bf Acknowledgements}.
-The research was supported by the RGC grant and the Focused Investments Scheme in the CUHK.
+The research was supported by RGC grants in the Hong Kong Special Administrative Region, China (projects CUHK401112, CUHK401013).
 The author thanks Shigeki Akiyama for sending him a copy of \cite{AkKo11}.
-He is grateful to Nikita Sidorov for pointing out the remark in section 3.1, and to Shigeki Akiyama, Vilmos Komornik and Nikita Sidorov for pointing out Proposition \ref{pro-3.1}.
+He is grateful to Nikita Sidorov for pointing out the implication \eqref{e-imp} in section 3.1, and to Shigeki Akiyama, Vilmos Komornik and Nikita Sidorov for pointing out the fact that Theorem \ref{thm-1.1} implies Theorem \ref{thm-1.3'}.
+He also thanks the anonymous referees and Toufik Zaimi for the very careful reading of the original manuscript and the many valuable comments to improve the paper.